openmultiplayer/web/docs/scripting/functions/TextDrawBackgroundColour.md

 :::tip

-If TextDrawSetOutline is used with size > 0, the outline colour will match the colour used in TextDrawBackgroundColour.
-Changing the value of colour seems to alter the colour used in TextDrawColour
+If [TextDrawSetOutline](TextDrawSetOutline) is used with size > 0, the outline colour will match the colour used in TextDrawBackgroundColour.
+Changing the value of colour seems to alter the colour used in TextDrawColour.

 :::

 :::tip

 If you want to change the background colour of a textdraw that is already shown, you don't have to recreate it.
-Simply use TextDrawShowForPlayer/TextDrawShowForAll after modifying the textdraw and the change will be visible.
+Simply use [TextDrawShowForPlayer](TextDrawShowForPlayer)/[TextDrawShowForAll](TextDrawShowForAll) after modifying the textdraw and the change will be visible.

 :::